emqx/emqx-docs/en_US/advanced/auth-username.md

 auth.user.password_hash = sha256
 ```

-After configuring the [hash method](./auth.md#password-salting-rules-and-hash-methods), the new preset authentication data and authentication data added through the HTTP API will be stored in the EMQ X Broker built-in database in hash cipher text.
+After configuring the [hash method](./auth.md#password-salting-rules-and-hash-methods), the new preset authentication data and authentication data added through the HTTP API will be stored in the EMQX Broker built-in database in hash cipher text.

 ## Preset authentication data